Heat Pump Pricing Index

 Frequently asked questions

 For a typical 3-ton ducted system in Phoenix, expect $7,800–$13,400 installed before incentives.
 The average is around $10,600.
-Net cost after the federal $2,000 tax credit and applicable Arizona rebates can drop substantially.
+Net cost after applicable Arizona utility rebates and (income-qualified, where active) HEEHRA can drop substantially.